 Two fully funded graduate student positions in Marine Geology/Paleoceanography.
 My research group explores the global interplay of biology, chemistry, and physics on various timescales( see https://www.es.utoronto.ca/people/faculty/wortmann-ulrich/).
 Current projects include e.g.,

-Barite is considered a reliable proxy for the sulfur and oxygen isotope ratios of dissolved marine sulfate.
+- Understanding the marine barite proxy record of sulfate oxygen and sulfur isotopes (Ph.D.)
+Seawater sulfate affects a variety of important biogeochemical processes (e.g., organic matter respiration, ocean alkalinity, etc.) Barite is considered a reliable proxy for the sulfur and oxygen isotope ratios of seawater sulfate.
 However, actual data suggests a considerable uncertainty in this proxy record.
 This project aims to explore and understand the sources of this uncertainty.
 This will be done through a series of lab experiments as well as working with ODP/IODP samples.

+- Understanding the impact of pyrite dissolution on the Quaternary pCO2 (Ph.D.)
 Large amounts of pyrite are buried on the continental shelves.
-During glacial sea-level lowstands these pyrites are re-oxidized to sulfate, contributing substantial amounts of acidity into the ocean.
+During glacial sea-level low stands, these pyrites are re-oxidized to sulfate, contributing substantial amounts of acidity into the ocean.
 In turn, this could affect DIC and alkalinity, and thus marine pCO2.
-This project aims to explore these fluxes and their effect on marine carbon chemistry.
-Applicants should have a strong grasp of the marine carbon chemistry, and be interested in modeling, and coding.
+This project aims to explore these fluxes and their effect on marine carbon chemistry

 Applicants should have a background in earth sciences/oceanography/paleoceanography/geochemistry.
 Previous experience with modeling and/or porgramming (python) is an asset.